yuyan-z/Live-Air-Traffic-Visualization/README.md

 # Live-Air-Traffic-Visualization
 My course assignment for Data Visualization

-The site is avaliable [here](https://live-air-traffic.netlify.app/) deployed on Netfly
+The site deployed on Netfly is avaliable [here](https://live-air-traffic.netlify.app/).